Akashi Kaikyo Ōhashi Suspension Bridge – 明石海峡大橋

-Traveling by train from Kōbe I could behold its shape from the window pan (you shuld sit on the left).
+Traveling by train from Kōbe we could behold its shape from the window pan (you should sit on the left).

-Once out of Maiko Station, I got immediately stunned by the view of its figure.
+Once out of Maiko Station, we got immediately stunned by the view of its figure.

-First I visited the Promenade on the sea, where I got to know much about the history of the construction.
+First, we visited the Promenade on the sea, where we got to know much about the history of the construction.

-Since it is a small museum, I could learn about the time when the bridge was built thanks to some images on a television.
+Since it is a small museum, in just a few time we could learn about the time when the bridge was built thanks to some images on a television.

-I can say I was actually being studying!
+We can say we were actually being studying!

-Then, I took the elevator to the underlying floor.
+Then, we took the elevator to the underlying floor.